akim3245/Ecommerce_Propensity_Model/README.md

 #### -- Project Status: [Active]

 ## Project Intro
-Building a model to predict customer propensity to purchase on a store website.
+Building a model to predict customer propensity to purchase on an online store.

 ## Project Description
 Information from the dataset is fictional and contains a day's worth of visits.